Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

-As the nomimal power of our PV systems varies over a large range (from 1.4kW to 247kW), a scaling scheme is necessary to properly handle measured values.
-As mentioned in Section \ref{sec:related}, we address this as implemented in DeepAR by dividing all measurements in a given sample by $\frac 1 {t_0} \sum_1^{t_0} {\vert z_t \vert}$.
-Also, as physical model outputs are expected to be distributed similarly to their associated measurements, they are normalized likewise.
+As the nomimal power of our PV systems varies over a large range (from 1.4kW to 247kW), a scaling scheme was necessary to properly handle the measured values.
+As mentioned in Section \ref{sec:related}, we addressed this as implemented in DeepAR by dividing all measurements in a given sample by $\frac 1 {t_0} \sum_1^{t_0} {\vert z_t \vert}$.
+Also, as the physical model outputs were expected to be distributed similarly to their associated measurements, they were normalized in the same way.